 The hike up is exposed (so don’t do it during the heat of the day), how long it takes depends on how fit you are and, yes, it is uphill all the way.
 Some folks estimate it takes 45 minutes at a good, steady pace.

 You can also take a taxi to the cross.
-Taxis in Benidorm are metered, so the cost will depend on the traffic, but should cost around €5-6 from the Levante Beach area.
+Taxis in Benidorm are metered, so the cost will depend on the traffic.
+How much is a taxi to the cross in Benidorm?
+It should cost around €5-6 from the Levante Beach area.
 You’ll have to walk the final 150 metres or so over uneven ground with steps.

 Take a Cooking Class in Benidorm